Internet-lab/LinuxPC/README.md

  - Start the *Build VM* and log in as `labuser'.
  - Next run the scripts to create an ISO LiveCD image and burn the ISO file to a flash drive.
  - Once the flash drive is created, delete the *Build VM*.

+**Hint:** Create four BuildVM, one for each PC (PC1, PC2, PC3, PC4), and create four USB flash drives that each hold a LiveCD for one of the PCs.
+Label the flash drives and use them to configure the PCs in the Internet lab.

 ### 3.2  Run script that creates ISO image
   - Check whether the *Build VM* has Internet access.
 If not, find the network interface name by typing `ip link` and identify the virtual network interface.
 Then enable the network interface (say with name *enp0s3*) and start a DHCP client with